guizot/guizot-cv-ai-bot/cv_full_complete.md

 ## Personal Projects

+### Glabs (Guizot Labs)
+**Guizot Labs - Application Store**
+**Framer • UI Simplicity • Dark/Light Theme**

+GLabs is a clean, beautifully designed app showcase platform built by Guizot Labs using Framer.
+It presents a curated collection of simple, powerful mobile and web applications with elegant interfaces, intuitive navigation, and purpose-driven functionality.

+**Key Features:**
+- Explore a lineup of essential productivity and lifestyle apps developed under Guizot Labs
+- Clean, distraction-free design that highlights the purpose and value of each app
+- Fast, responsive performance across devices with smooth interactions
+- Offline-ready apps that respect user privacy with secure local data handling
+- Easy access to individual apps such as event planners, recipe savers, budget tools, and trip planners
+- Built with Framer for visually stunning layouts and effortless browsing

+**Tech & Tools:**
+- Built using Framer for smooth, modern site design and interactions
+- Minimalist UI with calm colors, balanced spacing, and clear visual hierarchy

 ### Flyt - Trip Planner App
 **Flutter • Hive (local DB) • Clean Architecture • UI Simplicity • Dark/Light Theme**